snowplow/documentation/docs/understanding-your-pipeline/destinations/index.md

 ### [No Processing Required (Event Forwarding)](/docs/destinations/forwarding-events/index.md)

-This is the route to take if you want to forwarding individual events to downstream destinations, ideal for use cases where platforms can make use of event data, such as "evented" marketing platforms.
+This is the route to take if you want to forward individual events to downstream destinations, ideal for use cases where platforms can make use of event data, such as "evented" marketing platforms.

 Snowplow recommends using **Google Tag Manager Server Side** to forward events to other platforms.
-This can be used in two configurations, either before or after the Snowplow pipeline, using the official Snowplow Client and Tags.
+This can be used in [two configurations](/docs/destinations/forwarding-events/google-tag-manager-server-side/index.md), either before or after the Snowplow pipeline, using the official Snowplow Client and Tags.

 ### [Processing Required (Reverse ETL)](/docs/destinations/reverse-etl/index.md)